yaoman1324/yaoman1324.github.io/_pages/2_research.md

 **Dissertation**: ***Navigating the Uncertain: Perceptions and Experiences of Gender-Ambiguous Chinese Names in the United States***

 My dissertation investigates the persistence of the gender frame in an uncertain context.
-Using Chinese names written in English letters as an gender-ambiguous cue, offer an innovative case to probe group stereotypes at the intersection of gender and race.
+Using Chinese names written in English letters as an gender-ambiguous cue, I offer an innovative case to probe group stereotypes at the intersection of gender and race.
 This dissertation employs a multi-method approach to reveal the perceptions of the dominant group toward gender-ambiguous Chinese names (Study 1 & 2) and the lived experiences of Chinese individuals carrying these names (Study 3).

 * Study 1: Conducting an online survey experiment to examine how U.S. individuals classify the gender of Chinese names, and how pre-existing cultural beliefs about gender and race are associated with the classification outcome.